mfarme/tabular_eda/README.md

 It provides easy to use functions for:

-Generating descriptive statistics
+-Generating descriptive statistics
-Plotting histograms
+-Plotting histograms
-Visualizing correlations
+-Visualizing correlations

 The analysis is output in a clean HTML report showcasing the key aspects of your dataset.
 Installation
 Copy code